 You can help our search for better Parkinson's treatments by donating to our work.

-In a partnership with Cure-Parkinson’s Trust’s (UK) Linked Clinical Trials program, Garvan is committed to holding clinical trials to provide Australians with the opportunity to trial potential neuroprotective drugs that may slow or stop disease progression and the associated worsening of symptoms and the development of new symptoms.
+We are committed to holding clinical trials for potential neuroprotective drugs that may slow or stop disease progression and the associated worsening of symptoms.
+Read more about the Australian Parkinson’s Mission.

 Key areas of investigation

 Associate Professor Antony Cooper, Head of Garvan’s Neuroscience Division and of the Parkinson’s Disease and Neurogenomics Laboratory, is conducting groundbreaking work on finding the cause(s) of PD for earlier diagnoses and identification of treatments to halt PD progression.
 This would mean that people are not only diagnosed before experiencing symptoms, but can get early treatment, so they never do.

 “Identifying early changes allows us to identify treatments to restore pathways and halt disease progression.”

 Dr Daniel Hesselson, Head of the Beta Cell Regeneration Laboratory, and his team are focused on protecting the neurons damaged by PD, on the prevention of progression by repurposing existing clinical drugs, and why diabetes is linked to a higher risk of PD.